A fast-loading website is no longer an option – it is a necessity that must be achieved in an online business.

 Most image lazy-loading plugins will attempt to act on every image on the page.
 At the same time, this can be beneficial; it also introduces another performance issue in PSI – Largest Contentful Paint.

-The largest Contentful Paint is the time it takes for the largest element or text block to render completely from when the user loads that page.
-If you lazy load all the images on a page, it might affect the Core Web Vital scores in PSI, as the largest Contentful Paint time will eventually increase beyond 2.5.
+The Largest Contentful Paint is the time it takes for the largest element or text block to render completely from the moment the user loads the page.
+If you lazy load all the images on a page, it might affect the Core Web Vitals scores in PSI, as the largest Contentful Paint time will eventually increase beyond 2.5.

-A good Largest Conteful Paint time is 2.5 seconds maximum.
-Anything beyond this time is considered poor or needs improvements.
+A good Largest Contentful Paint time is 2.5 seconds maximum.
+Anything beyond this time is considered subpar or in need of improvement.

 Here are some recommendations to get you started.